Environmentally-induced chaos: Extreme-mass-ratio systems of rotating black holes in astrophysical environments: Introduction

 Formally, a general, stationary and axisymmetric spacetime possesses two Killing vector fields associated with stationarity and axisymmetry.
 These Killing vector fields are associated with two constants (integrals) of motion; the conserved energy and azimuthal angular momentum.
 Vacuum Kerr spacetimes have the privilege of possessing yet another constant of motion, namely the Carter constant \cite{Carter:1968rr}, which is associated to a rank-two Killing tensor field.
 The conservation of the energy, azimuthal angular momentum and Carter constant of the test particle, are enough to deem the geodesics separable, i.e., \emph{integrable}.
 This results to four, decoupled, first-order ordinary differential equations for the degrees of freedom of the metric \cite{Contopoulos_book}.

-On the other hand, if the, very fragile, Carter symmetry is broken, then even though the temporal and azimuthal geodesics still form decoupled and first-order differential equations, the radial and polar motion of geodesics pose a coupled second-order dynamical system.
+On the other hand, if the, very fragile, Carter symmetry is broken, then even though the temporal and azimuthal geodesics still form decoupled and first-order differential equations, the radial and polar motion of geodesics consist of a coupled second-order dynamical system.
 In this case, the geodesics of spacetime are \emph{non-integrable}, i.e. they lack a separation constant, and chaotic phenomenology in the orbital phase space emanates \cite{Contopoulos_book}.
 These phenomena appear in many distinctive ways in various dynamical systems.
-The most relevant indicator of chaos in EMRIs is the formation of a Birkhoff chain around a resonant point in a Poincar\'e surface of section.
-The chain includes nested island formations around the periodic stable points, also known as resonant islands.
+The most relevant indicator of chaos in EMRIs is the formation of a Birkhoff chain around resonant points in a Poincar\'e surface of section.
+The chain includes nested island formations around the periodic stable points, also known as resonant islands or islands of stability.

 Resonances in Kerr EMRIs are by themselves challenging for GW modeling and data analysis \cite{Flanagan:2010cd}.
 This is due to the fact that when the secondary crosses a Kerr resonance, it undergoes a transient phase from a quasi-periodic to periodic orbit and back that can last up to dozens of cycles \cite{Ruangsri:2013hra,Berry:2016bit,Speri:2021psr,Gupta:2022fbe}.
 If the geodesics are non-integrable, the resonant islands that surround stable periodic points become regions of shared periodicity for all geodesics that occupy the island.
 This inevitably leads to resonances that last much longer \cite{Apostolatos:2009vu,Lukes-Gerakopoulos:2010ipp,Destounis:2021mqv,Destounis:2021rko} ($\sim$ hundreds of orbits of purely resonant motion) and designates the existence of non-integrability and indirect chaos.